MastekLimited/Raspberry-pi-Temperature-sensor-AWS-IoT/README.md

 Sending signal/message back from internet to raspberry pi to carry on a event.

-Usecase: To read and emulate remotes IR (infrared) signals to control HVAC applications or other electronic devices like TV's and etc.
+Usecase: To read and emulate remotes IR (infrared) signals to control HVAC (Heating, Ventilation and Air Conditioning) devices or any other electronic devices like TV's and etc.

 For this, LIRC-Linux Infrared Remote Control packages will be used,  allows to encode-decode, recieve, store and send infrared signals of many commonly used remote controls.